Easy Thai Shrimp Curry

-Begin by stir-frying the onions until soft, about 3 minutes.
+Begin by cooking the onions until soft, about 3 minutes.

 Add the scallions, garlic and green curry paste.

 Add the coconut milk, water, fish sauce and brown sugar, and bring to a gentle boil.

 Cook until the shrimp are pink and just cooked through, then stir in the lime juice and sprinkle with the fresh chopped cilantro.